Corporate structure: Importance

 Choosing a structure for a company is an important decision and must be strategically thought out because it could either aid or harm the making of business.
 The structure must also be a good fit for the type of activities, goals, and vision of the company.
-The organizational structure is a reflection of how conveniently business is conducted.

 Models

 Functional structure

 This model is commonly used in single-program organizations.
 It is basically the standard structure mentioned earlier, which is organized around departments.
 This structure is most appropriate for all small organizations.

 Divisional structure

 Divisional structures are also called cstructures because they are based on a certain product or project.
 This structure is most common in multi-service organizations.
 Normally, it is based on the departments divided in the firm.

 Geographic structure

 Geographic structures are used in multi-site organizations and are frequently used by networks across different geographic areas.

 Matrix structure

 A matrix structure is probably the most complex of these models, as it is organised around multiple dimensions (e.g. geography and product), typically with more than one supervisor.
 This structure is commonly used in very large organisations because a greater volume requires greater co-ordination.
-However, this structure is very difficult to manage so it is usually better to reconsider its use and replace it with a different type of structure, then compensate for the tradeoffs.
+However, this structure is very difficult to manage so it is usually better to reconsider its use and replace it with a different type of structure, then compensate for the trade-offs.